SHARANTANGEDA/SheetsSync/Readme.md

 And as Organization wide access is not given to the account, before syncing a sheet, it should be shared with the service account email address

+### Credits
+Thanks to Amod Malviya, Co Founder Udaan.com, for his support in this project